cryptonote-labs/monero-site/_i18n/es/get-started/mining.md

 <div class="center-xs container description">
 <p>Monero is a cryptocurrency that relies on proof-of-work mining to achieve distributed consensus.
 Below you'll find some information and resources on how to begin mining.</p>

-<p><strong>The Monero Project does not endorse any particular pool, software, or hardware, and the content below is provided for informational purposes only.</strong></p>
+<p><strong>The Masari Supreme Project does not endorse any particular pool, software, or hardware, and the content below is provided for informational purposes only.</strong></p>
 </div>

 <section class="container">